mkarner07/mkarner07.github.io/_posts/2023-10-20-7-books-of-highly-productive-people.md

 The book is sectioned into two victories: private victory (the first three habits) and public victory (the next three habits).
 The last habit “renewal” is about self-improvement, comprising four elements: physical fitness, spiritual pursuits, continuous mental growth and seeking win-win solutions.

-I can highly recommend the book “[7 Habits of Highly Effective People](https://amzn.to/45DhUh0)”.
+You got unterested?
+Check out the full book “[7 Habits of Highly Effective People](https://amzn.to/45DhUh0)”.